zhangyuc/splash/package.md

 # Collapsed Gibbs Sampling for LDA

 The **splash.sampling** package implements the Collapsed Gibbs Sampling algorithm for learning the [Latent Dirichlet Allocation (LDA)](http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) model.
-To use this package, the dataset should take the form `RDD[(docId, wordToken)]`.
-The `docId` is the ID of the document, the `wordToken` is represents a word token in this document, taking the form
+To use this package, the dataset should be an instance of `RDD[(docId, wordToken)]`.
+The `docId` is the ID of the document, the `wordToken` represents a word token in the document.
+It takes the form

 {% highlight scala %}